NurulAldi/server-monitoring/AUTH_FLOW_TEST_RESULTS.md

 2. **Cookie Storage**: Token stored in HttpOnly cookie (`auth_token`)
 3. **Socket.IO Authentication**: Token passed via cookie for socket connections
 4. **Token Validation**: Middleware validates all required fields
+### Logout redirect behavior ✅
+- Fixed a race where the client redirected to `/autentikasi` before the server cleared the `auth_token` cookie, causing middleware to bounce the user back to `/dashboard`.
+- Verification steps:
+  1. Login and open Dashboard.
+  2. Click Logout -> Confirm.
+  3. Ensure the browser navigates to `/autentikasi?logged_out=1` and that `auth_token` cookie is removed.
+  4. Check server logs show POST `/api/pengguna/logout` with 200 status.

 ---